 God’s special people were the Jews in the Old Testament and the Children of Israel.
-God simply asked for whole-hearted worship and obedience to Him in order for them to walk in His blessing.
+God simply asked for whole-hearted worship and obedience to Him for them to walk in His blessing.

-They didn’t do this on numerous occasions, causing ten tribes to split into the Northern and two tribes into the Southern sections, and God warning them that they will end up being taken captive by other nations.
+They didn’t do this on numerous occasions, causing ten tribes to split into the Northern and two tribes into the Southern sections, and God warned them that they would end up being taken captive by other nations.